OBDS-Training/pipeline_rnaseq_hisat2/README.md

   --no-verbose
 ```

-Download an example genome FASTA file and decompress it.
+Download an example genome FASTA file into the `data/` directory, and decompress it.

 ```
 wget \